django-oscar/django-oscar/README.rst

 * django-oscar-erp_
 * django-oscar-sofortueberweisung_ - Integration with SOFORT

+* django-oscar-support_ - Customer services and ticketing plugin for Oscar

 Let us know if you're writing a new one!

 .. _django-oscar-unicredit: https://bitbucket.org/marsim/django-oscar-unicredit/